-Location and use Minimum width (mm) Within curtilage to main entrance, or any entrance designated by Building Regulations.
-900 Paths used for the removal of refuse to the collection point.
-900 Paths adjoining a home.
-700 Paths 100mm or more from the wall of a home.
-600 All other cases.
-600
+Location and use Minimum width of hard standing (mm) Minimum overall width (mm) Within curtilage to main entrance, or any entrance designated by Building Regulations.
+900 900 Paths used for the removal of refuse to the collection point.
+750 900 Paths adjoining a home (with hard standing 100mm or more from the wall of the home).
+450 700 All other cases.
+450 600